English/Humanities

 Fall/Spring, 3 credit hours GER 6

-This course explores the vast wealth of non- Western poetry.
-We draw from the historical canon of writings, but we have distinctly modern concerns in this class; our wide reading helps us understand divergent (and poetic) cultural Issues, such as Japanese anime cartoons, Islamic world views, global hip hop and graffiti, and post-colonial literature.
+Students in this course explore the vast wealth of non-Western poetry.
+We draw from the historical canon of writings, but we have distinctly modern concerns in this class; our wide reading helps us understand divergent (and poetic) cultural issues, such as Japanese anime cartoons, Islamic worldviews, global hip hop and graffiti, and post-colonial literature.
 While all our readings will be in English, our consideration of the linguistic and political concerns of translation allows us to analyze the dynamic interchange between local cultures and globalization.
-Three hours lecture per week.

-Prerequisites: Expository Writing (ENGL 101) OR Oral and Written Expression (ENGL 102), and one lower-level literature course, or permission of instructor.
+Prerequisites: Composition and the Spoken Word (ENGL 101) and one lower-level literature course, or permission of instructor.

 ENGL 320 NATIVE AMERICAN AUTOBIOGRAPHY